 Sandrine Tabary Chaigne

 Also at 4th we have Sandrine Tabary Chaigne.
 The detail on the this chair is just astonishing.
 Sandrine used a vibrant blue paint and intricately decorated each of the seat rails by hand.
 The chair was appreciated by the office and online community alike.
 Sandrine has an etsy shop full of beautifully decorated buttons and jewellery, you should take a look.

 Now moving on to the 6th place – we have Jen Beeston’s striking chair.
 Jen’s chair was a particular favourite in the office ranking 3rd.
 Jen told us that her “aim for the chair was to make it bold, striking and most importantly a bit odd… and something that would make somebody feel uneasy about sitting on it.”
 On the the back of the chair the writing reads “watch where you sit”.
 Jen has a lovely Folksy shop (Jen’s shop) full of stylish and unusual artwork.

 At 7th we have the only male contestant of this competition: Richard Cole.
 The abstract artwork on this chair still flows whether the chair is open or folded closed.
 The design is based on Richard’s “spring” series of paintings.
 He said “these little flowers have braved the bitter cold to bring the early spring colour to my garden which lifted my spirits.
-Richard has a great Folksy shop with a collection of artwork based around seasons.

 Bell Thallon Leitch